Enhance your education

 • ensure the scientific, educational, and technical validation of the resources produced.

-The UNTs with which the University of Montpellier has entered into agreements cover the following areas:
+The UNTs with which the University of Montpellier has partnered cover the following fields:

 Association of Universities for Digital Education in Economics and Management (AUNEGE)